CathalMoss/DefferedGraphTheory/README.md

 # G00371316

 # Project Brief
 Write a program in Python 3 that takes a regular expression and a file as command line arguments, and outputs the number of matches for the regular expression within the file.
 You may limit yourself to regular languages, with the concatenation operator ., the or operator |, and the Kleene star *.
-The program should work as follows:

 # Instructions to start Program
 Open windows terminal to the correct pathway and open in VS code.